2025 Chicago Bears season

-The 2025 season is the Chicago Bears' 106th in the National Football League (NFL), their fourth under the leadership of general manager Ryan Poles and their first under head coach Ben Johnson.
-The Bears improved on their 5–12 record from 2024 following a week 10 win against the New York Giants.
-They are still seeking to make the playoffs after a four–year absence, and end their six year NFC North title drought.
-This is their first season without Virginia Halas McCaskey as the owner, as she died on February 6, 2025 at the age of 102.
-The Bears' 7–3 start is their best since 2018.
-With an Eagles win over the Lions in Week 11, Bears lead the NFC North for the first time since their 5-1 start in 2020.
+The 2025 season was the Chicago Bears' 106th in the National Football League (NFL), their fourth under the leadership of general manager Ryan Poles and their first under head coach Ben Johnson.
+This was their first season since 1982 without Virginia Halas McCaskey since she took over as team owner, as she died on February 6, 2025 at the age of 102.